nimble-dev/compareMCMCs/compareMCMCs/inst/vignette_source/README.txt

 revealed if there is another way to index a vignette for the vignette() function.

 Steps:
+0. Open compareMCMCs.Rmd and uncomment the line "work_dir <- getwd()" in
+the first code chunk.
+CRAN policy forbids writing into a user's local filesystem if they try to build a vignette.
+Uncommenting this line serves as confirmation that you want the vignette to write jpg and html files in your working directory.
+If you don't do this, links to the results will not work.
+The results will be in tempdir() and may be erased after step 1 (next).

 1. Within this directory, vignette_source, knit compareMCMCs.Rmd into
 compareMCMCs.html.